Xerox (XRX) Q2 2017 Results - Earnings Call Transcript

 Jeffrey Jacobson - Xerox Corp.

 Yeah.
-And another way, Ananda, I'd look at this, and this is, I think, where we laid out the Investor Conference.
-Just to make the math easier, let's just say on an $11 billion business or $10 billion business, mid-single digit decline would be 5%.
-So let's say $500 million, until you turn to revenue trajectory and we should not lose sight of the fact that when we started this 18 months ago and announced this program, it was not just to drive cost out, but it was to be able to reinvest back in so that we can change the revenue trajectory so that we're not declining at that mid-single-digit level in the outer years.
+And another way, Ananda, I'd look at this, and this is I think where we laid it out at the investor conference.
+Just to make the math easier, let's just say on an $11 billion business or a $10 billion business, mid single digit declines would be 5%.
+So let's take $500 million, until you turn the revenue trajectory and we should not lose sight of the fact that when we started this 18 months ago and announced this program, it was not just to drive cost out, but it was to be able to reinvest back in so that we can change the revenue trajectory so that we're not declining at that mid single-digit level in the outer years.

 So right now, the cost transformation program is being used to offset the revenue decline and it's not just putting the margin, the 40% gross margin on the revenue declines.
 You have some price erosion in the industry, et cetera, which drops 100% to the bottom line.
-As we're able to take those declines from mid-single digits to something better, we'll have opportunity to drive more to the bottom line as we also continue to reinvest.
+As we're able to take those declines from mid-single digits to something better, we'll have more opportunity to drop more to the bottom line as we also continue to reinvest.

 Jennifer Horsley - Xerox Corp.